Young couple admiring flowers in the city.

 Personal line of credit vs. personal loan

-A personal line of credit is like a credit card.
+A personal line of credit is like a credit card in some aspects.
 When you’re approved, you get a credit limit that you can borrow against…or not.
 You can borrow, repay, and borrow more as often as you like, up to your limit.

 A personal loan, on the other hand, is a lump sum of money that you get all at once when your loan is approved.